Why Do Arc Flashes Happen Osha 10

 Skip the generic advice.
 Here's what separates a site that talks safety from one that survives it.

 Get the arc flash study done.
-No label means no real plan.
 A proper NFPA 70E study tells you the boundary, the cal rating, and the gear.
+On the flip side, no label means no real plan.
 Without it, you're guessing with your skin.

 Train past the 10.
 OSHA 10 is a start, not a shield.
-Send electricians and competent persons to the deeper stuff — NFPA 70E, qualified electrical worker courses.
+In real terms, send electricians and competent persons to the deeper stuff — NFPA 70E, qualified electrical worker courses.
 The why do arc flashes happen OSHA 10 question gets a real answer there, not a slide.

 Lockout tagout like you mean it.
-Not a sticky note.
-A verified, tested, locked procedure.
-Worth adding: every time.
+Because of that, not a sticky note.
+That said, a verified, tested, locked procedure.
+Practically speaking, every time.
 The data is boring but clear: LOTO prevents most of these.

 Buy gear people will wear.
-In real terms, get vented rated gear that fits the climate.
-Plus, if the suit is a sauna, they won't put it on.
+On the flip side, if the suit is a sauna, they won't put it on.
+So get vented rated gear that fits the climate.
 Comfort saves lives because it gets used.

 Audit the little stuff.
-Which means mice traps in the switchroom.
+No stored combustibles near electrical.
+On top of that, mice traps in the switchroom.
 Tight connections.
-And clean panels.
-No stored combustibles near electrical.
+Clean panels.
 The boring maintenance is the prevention.

 FAQ